 If a brigade undertakes any activity outside its district, the captain is to ensure that sufficient members, apparatus and plant remain in the district to attend any incident that may arise.

-[Regulation 191A inserted in Gazette 16 May 2003 p.
+[Regulation 191A inserted: Gazette 16 May 2003 p.
 1752.]

 191B.
 Apparatus and plant not to be taken without FES Commissioner’s consent